tinalina1003/Project1-Group4/README.md

 # Age vs Vaccines Administered

-    The number of vaccines administered by age group was analyzed to see which age group had the most vaccines administered to them by single dose or series.
+    The number of vaccines administered by age group was analyzed to see which age group had the most vaccines administered to them by single dose or series

-    The number of vaccines administered by county was analyzed to see how many single dose and series vaccinations were administered by county.
+    The number of vaccines administered by county was analyzed to see how many single dose and series vaccinations were administered by county

 # Death Rates

     Assess death rates by vaccination status across age groups.

     Death rates highest in 65+ group but reduced with vaccination.
 Youngest age group (5-11) had minimal death rates.

     Unvaccinated consistently showed higher death rates across all ages

     Data represents a specific timeframe.
-    Broad age categories used.
-    Limited to dataset's regional origin.

     Vaccination, especially booster doses, plays a key role in reducing severe outcomes.

-Political Influence
+# Political Influence

-Hypothesis: Correlation with Party Affiliation in the US Data represents 66% of the total voter turnout p = 8x10-6
+    Hypothesis: Correlation with Party Affiliation in the US

+    Data represents 66% of the total voter turnout

+    p = 8x10-6